-All parts of the BTLPT exam are timed and during the actual exam, you’ll hear everyone around you!
-It’s like blah, blah, blah….
-SO DISTRACTING for little ‘ole me.
+All parts of the exam are timed and during the actual exam, you’ll be able to hear everyone around you!

 I let that get into my head TOO much.
 I was a mental wreck!

-So I studied with the TV on, with soft music playing in the background, to my husband’s annoying tap, tap, tapping of a pen on the table as he worked, to a timer, etc, and it worked!
+So I studied with the TV on, soft music playing in the background, my husband’s annoying tap, tap, tapping of a pen on the table (sorry honeybun!), a timer, etc., and it worked!

-During that successful test day, though the distractions were still present, they were much less intimidating.
-I was so much more calm and relaxed.
-Give it a try!
+During test day the second time around, though the distractions were still present, they were much less intimidating.
+I was so much more calm and relaxed taking the test.

 How to Pass the BTLPT Section by Section

-Let’s delve into each area of the test so that you have the best tips on how to pass the BTLPT section for each one!
+Let’s dive into each area of the test so that you have the best tips on how to pass the BTLPT section for each one!

 During the listening section, you’ll hear each recording twice.
 When you listen the first time, listen strictly for comprehension.

-Quirky Tip: I pressed the headphones to my ears to eliminate the sound of others around me. 😛
+Weird tip: I pressed the headphones to my ears to eliminate the sound of others around me. 🙂

 After the second hearing, you’ll have 20 seconds to answer each question.
-If you took decent shorthand notes and listened carefully, you shouldn’t have too much trouble with this section.
+If you took decent shorthand notes and listened carefully, you should not have much trouble with this section.

-As an extra tip, knowing a bit of Spanish and “Latino” culture, literature, and history is definitely beneficial as some of the listening comprehension passages come from those areas.
+As an extra tip, it doesn’t hurt to know a bit of Spanish and “Latino” culture, literature, and history as some of the listening comprehension passages come from those areas.